 Success of hair transplants –

 Realistically, it’s not fair to say that one type of balding is worse than another, as every guy has a different perception of their balding.
-I’m sure there are plenty of guys out there with a receding hair line who’d give anything to trade places with a guy who thinning at the crown and vice versa.
+I’m sure there are plenty of guys out there with a receding hair line who’d give anything to trade places with a guy who is thinning at the crown and vice versa.

 The good news is that, with either type of balding, there are options available.
 In addition to treatments such as minoxidil and finasteride, there are also a range of hair transplant techniques that have great success with either type of hair loss.
 For more information on the treatments available, feel free to get in touch.